nicobao/agora-decentralized/README.md

 ### Future Enhancements:
 - Add **ZK reputation systems** to enhance trustworthiness.
 - Making RariMe compatible with ZKEmail so as to allow recovery of the RariMe private key with familiar UX.

+## Current conclusion for Agora (in progress)

+- We keep our login with RariMe and associate it with the `did:key mechanism`
+- Users can choose to asosciate their atproto account to these did:key and ZK proof, otherwise Agora would default to registering and storing a new one on their behalf.
+Email is made optional (requires forking PDS).
+- Users can add their own Nostr Wallets and associate these `did:key` and RariMe proofs to it
+- when users post, we crosspost data to atproto and Nostr, if they added a Notr wallet
+- data is defined extensively using semantics, especially the compatibility between protocols
+- we use these semantics to create cross-protocol feed aggregators (same as bskyfor algorithmic choice but instead of limiting the data origins to being on atproto we can integrate other protocols)